aperofsky/seattle_mobility_rt/README.md

 Running under: macOS Sonoma 14.4
 ```

  We used the National Institutes of Health's [Biowulf HPC cluster](https://hpc.nih.gov/) to fit transmission models and perform block bootstrapping of time series cross-correlations.
 The NIH Biowulf cluster is a 95,000+ core/30+ PB Linux cluster.
 Biowulf is designed for large numbers of simultaneous jobs common in the biosciences.
-[Information on Biowulf Hardware](https://hpc.nih.gov/systems/hardware.html).
+[Information about Biowulf's hardware](https://hpc.nih.gov/systems/hardware.html).
 Biowulf used R version 4.2 at the time the code was originally written.

 ## Dependencies